snackCake/docs/Getting-Started.md

 ## <a name="wiki-eclipse"></a> IDE Setup

 > Note: The first part of this Getting Started guide will cover using our prepackaged Eclipse workspace.
-If you are an advanced user and would prefer to set up the project yourself, please feel free to follow the [[Eclipse Setup]] guide.
+If you are an advanced user and would prefer to set up the project yourself, please feel free to follow the [[Eclipse Setup]] or [[Intellij Setup]] guide.

 Once you have the Java SDK installed, we're ready to get your IDE up and running.
 Let's start by downloading Eclipse.